 Check back soon for all the latest local and international tennis news.

 As mentioned in the renewal letter, we have not been able to enter a team into the Weald League of late and so, if anyone is interested in representing the club, please let us know.
-We hope to return to competitive tennis in 2026.
+We hope to return to competitive tennis in Winter 2026 with our new Team Captain Adrian Sainsbury.
 Matches typically take place at weekends and result in a friendly and enjoyable encounter with neighbouring clubs.

 We are particularly interested in recruiting female members to the Club Committee.